taimax13/github_exercises/00_command_basics.md

 Also note that you can use absolute or relative filepaths.
 An absolute filepath is the entire filepath needed to locate the folder or file on your computer, starting from the computer's root.
 A relative filepath, however, is only the filepath needed to locate the folder or file relative to your command line's present working directory.
 The present working directory is the folder the command line is currently pointing to.

 Here's more about relative paths.
-To refer to a file in the pwd, you just need to call it by its name.
-To refer to a file in a subfolder of the pwd, you need the subfolder name, a `/`, and the file name.
-Here is an example of copying a file from the pwd and saving it in an existing folder in the pwd named `Bootcamp`.
+To refer to a file in the `pwd`, you just need to call it by its name.
+To refer to a file in a subfolder of the `pwd`, you need the subfolder name, a `/`, and the file name.
+Here is an example of copying a file from the `pwd` and saving it in an existing folder in the `pwd` named `Bootcamp`.

 Windows
 ```terminal